Configure GCP Workforce Pool IAM Bindings

 Can I use WorkforcePoolIamBinding and WorkforcePoolIamMember together?

-How do I grant access to a workforce pool?
+How do I grant access to everyone on the internet?

 Using a different cloud?